Bayi-Mostapha/Mostapha-Bayi/README.md

 2. Navigate to the project directory.
 3. Open the `index.html` file in your preferred web browser.

-Alternatively, you can visit the live version of the website at [https://bayi-mostapha.github.io/portfolio/](https://bayi-mostapha.github.io/bayi-services/)
+Alternatively, you can visit the live version of the website [here](https://bayi-mostapha.github.io/bayi-services/)

 ## Features